ankane/chartkick.js/CONTRIBUTING.md

 1. Search existing issues to see if it’s been reported.
 2. Try the `master` branch to make sure it hasn’t been fixed.

 If the above steps don’t help, create an issue.
-Include the complete backtrace for exceptions.
+Include:

+- Detailed steps to reproduce
+- Complete backtraces for exceptions

 ## Pull Requests